Downtown Denver: Entertainment

-Denver has made a strong effort to centralize its commercial and entertainment interests in the Downtown area.
+Denver has made a strong effort to centralize its commercial and entertainment interests in the downtown area.
 Currently, it is home to both Coors Field and Ball Arena, and roughly a mile from nearby Empower Field at Mile High.
-LoDo and the 16th Street mall are home to hundreds of bars, restaurants, and cafes, attracting many residents from the metro area and supporting the 10,000 plus residents living in the central business district.
-Additionally, Downtown Denver is home to the second largest Performing Arts Center in the United States.
+LoDo and the 16th Street mall are home to hundreds of bars, restaurants, and cafes, attracting many residents from the metro area and supporting the 30,000 plus residents living in the central business district.
+Additionally, Downtown Denver is home to the second largest performing arts center in the United States.

 Federal District

 Downtown Denver also houses a smaller Federal District consisting of four blocks around Champa, Stout, 19th and 20th streets.
 This district contains a federal courthouse, the Byron G. Rogers Federal Building, a U.S. Court of Appeals, and a US Customs House.

-Economy

-Occidental Petroleum operates its Denver office in the Granite Tower in Downtown Denver.